strimzi/strimzi.github.io/quickstarts/kind/index.md

 layout: default
 ---

-Kubernetes Kind is a single-node Kubernetes cluster implemented as a single Docker image that runs as a container.
+Kubernetes Kind is a Kubernetes cluster implemented as a single Docker image that runs as a container.
 It was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

 When using a local install of Minikube or Minishift, the Kubernetes cluster is started inside a virtual machine, running a Linux kernel and a Docker daemon, consuming extra CPU and RAM.

 Kind, on the other hand, requires no additional VM - it simply runs as a linux container with a set of processes using the same Linux kernel used by your Docker daemon.
-For this reason it is faster to start, and consumes less CPU and RAM than the alternatives.
+For this reason it is faster to start, and consumes less CPU and RAM than the alternatives, which is especially noticeable when running a Docker daemon natively on a Linux host.

 # Installing the dependencies